MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

     ![Preview app in Microsoft Store](media/preview-app.PNG "Preview app in Microsoft Store")

     > [!NOTE]
-    > For instructions on opening and signing in to the app, see the [Authoring guide](authoring-overview.md).
+    > For instructions on opening and signing in to the app, see the [authoring guide](authoring-overview.md).

 #### Install the HoloLens app